Channel

 Agent process exits while bridge is running

 The bridge continues running but stops receiving new agent responses.
 You will not see an error — messages from Telegram are still sent to the terminal, but there is no agent to process them.
-Stop the bridge with Ctrl+C and restart after relaunching your agent.
+Stop the foreground bridge with Ctrl+C, or stop a daemon bridge with ai-devkit channel stop <channel-name>, then restart after relaunching your agent.

 Messages not appearing in Telegram